aricardoreis/product-db/README.md

-# fut-db
+# product-db
-A FIFA Ultimate Team API
+A database which contains data about products selled by stores.